markmo/activityrecog/codebook.md

 # Activity Recognition from Mobile Sensor Data Code Book

-This project uses input data from the Human Activity Recognition Using Smartphones Data Set (UCI HAR Dataset).
+This project uses input data from the Human Activity Recognition Using Smartphones Data Set ('UCI HAR Dataset' from the UCI Machine Learning Repository).
 See a description of the input files below.

 ## Tidy Data Set

+180 observations of 79 variables.

 The tidy data set includes the average of selected variables for each subject and activity.
 The tidy data set uses mean and standard deviation measurements only.

-The file contains the following columns:
+The file contains the columns below.

+The 'subject' and 'activity' columns are factors stored as characters.

     subject
         Identifies the subject who performed the activity.
 Valid range is from 1 to 30.